Interfacial transport and nanofluidics

 We studied multiscale (micro/nano) porous media that resemble the architecture of water-conducting vessels in plants.
 We investigated how these structures spontaneously fill or empty under humidity cycles when they contain solutes.
 The competition between nanoscale liquid-vapor equilibria, osmosis and capillarity gives rise to a variety of unexpected filling/emptying regimes as a function of driving force.

-How solutes modify the thermodynamics and dynamics..., Vincent et al., Langmuir (2019)
+How solutes modify the thermodynamics and dynamics of filling and emptying in extreme ink-bottle pores, Vincent et al., Langmuir (2019)

 Diffusiophoretic effects in mixing